 • Understand the organizational infrastructure and chain of command and how/why it affects shelter policies.

-• Identify key decision-makers early in the assessment process in order to maximize the impact of the onsite assessment.
+• Identify key decision-makers early in the preparation process in order to maximize the impact of the onsite consultation.

-• Educate elected officials and civic leaders regarding public and shelter policy using national and local data, trends, and research.
+• Inform elected officials and civic leaders regarding public and shelter policy using national and local data, trends, and research.

 • Demonstrate effective communication with a variety of stakeholders, such as civic leaders, shelter leaders, staff, private organizations, animal welfare funders, media, and the public.